jorgebucaran/hyperapp/README.md

 })
 ```

 Excellent!
 Now we have a user interface to work with.
 Next, we want to populate the list dynamically based on the current state.
-[Previously], we learned how to initialize the application state, and we know the `view` function takes in the state, so let's put the two together.
+[Previously](#initializing-the-state), we learned how to initialize the application state, and we know the `view` function takes in the state, so let's put the two together.

 ```jsx
 import { h, app } from "hyperapp"